orgoj/weblogproxy/PRD.md

 - **Acceptance criteria**:
   - Enrichment rules in config add or overwrite fields in outgoing logs.
   - Nested objects and arrays handled correctly according to truncation limits.

+### 10.11.
+Script download logging
+- **ID**: US‑011
+- **Description**: As an operator, I want to log client-side script download events when matching rules enable `log_script_downloads` so that I can track script loads.
+- **Acceptance criteria**:
+  - When `log_script_downloads` is true for a matching rule, log entries are generated for each script download event.
+  - Download events include the script URL and timestamp.
+  - Events are forwarded to configured log destinations.